data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 -   **out**: _&lt;array&gt;_

     -   a two-dimensional array containing the outer product and whose shape is `(N, M)`.
-The returned array must have a data type determined by {ref}`type-promotion` rules.
+The returned array must have a data type determined by {ref}`type-promotion`.

 (function-pinv)=
 ### pinv()